MrBusiness87/Template-Engine/README.md

 ### Usage:

 This is a great way to quickly build new department staff pages.
+Link on usage of my application: https://drive.google.com/file/d/1TtIrOnTCnYXD4uNnTkNacYkFAat9BctR/view

-### Contribution:
+### Running Application:

 Run the repo in the terminal by using the command 'node app.js', if you want to run the repo tests then 'npm run tests'.